Joseph-Stevens/tidy-coursera/README.md

 * subjects_train.txt
 * X_train.txt
 * y_train.txt
-Ignore the other files, they're not necessary to create the dataset.

 3. Check if the dplyr package is installed.
 If it isn't, it needs to be.
 4. Copy the run_analysis.R file into the working directory.
 5. Source the run_analysis.R file.